 An employee is eligible for up to 5 working days of paid administrative leave per fiscal year to serve as a bone marrow donor, up to 30 working days of paid administrative leave in a fiscal year to serve as an organ donor, and up to 4 blood donation times per year with pay, with documentation.

-Department chairs or administrative equivalents may grant administrative leave to employees as a reward for outstanding performance as documented by employee performance appraisals, up to a maximum of 32 hours in any fiscal year.
+Department chairs or administrative equivalents may grant administrative leave to employees as a reward for meritorious performance as documented by employee performance appraisals,up to a maximum of 32 hours in any fiscal year.
+Employees who have completed six months of continuous employment are eligible for an award of administrative leave for meritorious performance.
 Employees who are awarded administrative leave for meritorious performance must use this leave within a calendar year of the award date.
 If an employee terminates employment before using some or all of the administrative leave awarded, the employee is not eligible to be paid in lieu of receiving the leave.

 8. Amateur Radio Operators

 An employee who holds an amateur radio station license issued by the Federal Communications Commission may be granted paid administrative leave for up to 10 working days each fiscal year to participate in specialized disaster relief services.
-The leave must be authorized by the employee's supervisor and approved by the governor.
+The leave must be authorized by the employee's supervisor and have documented approval of the governor's office.
 The Division of Emergency Management within the governor's office coordinates a list of eligible individuals.